Solid-state battery: Drones

-Being lighter weight and more powerful than traditional lithium ion batteries it is resonable that Drones would benefit from Solid State batteries.
+Solid-state batteries being lighter weight and more powerful than traditional lithium-ion batteries it is reasonable that commercial drones would benefit from them.
 Vayu Aerospace, a drone manufacturer and designer, noted an increased flight time after they incorporated them into their G1 long flight drone.
+Another advantage of drones is that all solid battery can be charged quickly.
+In September 2023, Panasonic announced a prototype all-solid-state battery that can be charged from 10% to 80% in 3 minutes.

+Industrial machinery

+All-solid-state batteries have long lifespans and excellent heat resistance.
+Therefore, it is expected to be used in harsh environments.
+Production of Maxell's all-solid-state batteries for use in industrial machinery has already begun.

+Portable solar generators

+In 2023, Yoshino become the first producer of solid-state portable solar generators, 2.5 times higher energy density, double rated and surge AC output wattage of non-solid state lithium (NMC, LFP) generators.

 Challenges

 Cost

 Thin-film solid-state batteries are expensive to make and employ manufacturing processes thought to be difficult to scale, requiring expensive vacuum deposition equipment.
 As a result, costs for thin-film solid-state batteries become prohibitive in consumer-based applications.
 It was estimated in 2012 that, based on then-current technology, a 20 Ah solid-state battery cell would cost US$100,000, and a high-range electric car would require between 800 and 1,000 of such cells.
-Likewise, cost has impeded the adoption of thin film solid-state batteries in other areas, such as smartphones.
+Likewise, cost has impeded the adoption of thin-film solid-state batteries in other areas, such as smartphones.

 Temperature and pressure sensitivity

 Low temperature operations may be challenging.
 Solid-state batteries historically have had poor performance.

 Solid-state batteries with ceramic electrolytes require high pressure to maintain contact with the electrodes.
 Solid-state batteries with ceramic separators may break from mechanical stress.

-In November 2022, Japanese research group, consisting of Kyoto University, Tottori University and Sumitomo Chemical, announced that they have managed to operate solid-state batteries stably without applying pressure with 230Wh/kg capacity by using copolymerized new materials for electrolyte.
+In November 2022, Japanese research group, consisting of Kyoto University, Tottori University and Sumitomo Chemical, announced that they have managed to operate solid-state batteries stably without applying pressure with 230 Wh/kg capacity by using copolymerized new materials for electrolyte.

+In June 2023, Japanese research group of the Graduate School of Engineering at Osaka Metropolitan University announced that they have succeeded in stabilizing the high-temperature phase of Li_{3}PS_{4} (α-Li_{3}PS_{4}) at room temperature.
+This was accomplished via rapid heating to crystallize the Li_{3}PS_{4} glass.